davidenunes/tensorflow-wheels/README.md

 You can also drop me a line at [@davidelnunes](https://twitter.com/davidelnunes)

 ## Get me some coffee.
 Coffee is the best!
-If you find any of this useful, let me know (if you want to), or, consider buying me a coffee, coffee is great!
+If you find any of this useful, let me know (if you want to), or, consider getting me some coffee, coffee is great!
 <br/><br/>
 <a href='https://ko-fi.com/Y8Y0RZO6' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>